sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 In this exercise, you will import the existing [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) repository code to your own GitHub private repo.

-The repository is organized the following way:
+The repository is organized in the following way:
    - **.ado** folder contains Azure DevOps YAML pipelines
    - **.devcontainer** folder container setup to develop using containers (either locally in VS Code or GitHub Codespaces)
-   - **.azure** folder contains Bicep&ARM infrastructure as code templates used in some lab scenarios.
+   - **.azure** folder contains Bicep & ARM infrastructure as code templates used in some lab scenarios.
-   - **.github** folder container YAML GitHub workflow definitions.
+   - **.github** folder contains YAML GitHub workflow definitions.
-   - **src** folder contains the .NET 6 website used on the lab scenarios.
+   - **src** folder contains the .NET 6 website used in the lab scenarios.

 ### Task 1: Create a public repository in GitHub and import eShopOnWeb

 In this task, you will create an empty public GitHub repository and import the existing [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) repository.

-1. From the Lab vm, start a web browser, right click on [GitHub website](https://github.com/), paste it on the browser tab.
+1. From the Lab VM, start a web browser, right-click on [GitHub website](https://github.com/), and paste it into the browser tab.

 1. Click on **Sign in**.
     ![Create Repository](images/dev231.png)